- First things first

 First things first

-The fact of the matter is that trivial benefits are essential in a modern day workplace, as a way of engaging with a diverse workforce and garnering a positive public image.
+Trivial benefits are essential in a modern day workplace, as a way of engaging with a diverse workforce and garnering a positive public image.

 What are trivial benefits?

-- Costs £50 or less to provide
+• Costs £50 or less to provide

-- It isn't cash or a voucher
+• Is not cash or a voucher

-- It isn't a reward for work or performance
+• Is not a reward for work or performance

-- It isn't in the terms of an employee's contract
+• Is not in the terms of an employee's contract

 Examples of a trivial benefit include:

-- A few drinks on a work night out
+• A few drinks on a work night out

-- A pizza in the office on a Friday
+• A pizza in the office on a Friday

-- A birthday present on employee's birthdays
+• A birthday present on employee's birthdays

-- A summer party
+• A summer party

 The key distinction when defining trivial benefits is that they're not intended to add financial value to an employee's pay-check.
 Nor can they be given in lieu of payment.
-They're trivial in the traditional sense of the word; having little actual value.
+They're trivial in the traditional sense of the word — having little actual value.

-Having such a definitive term for these gestures can be a little constricting - a little stressful even - but the trend has become a cultural aspect of working in a modern workplace.
-It's outgrown its token status and has become part of everyday life.
+Having such a definitive term for these gestures can be a little constricting — a little stressful even — but the trend has become a cultural aspect of working in a modern workplace.
+It's outgrown its token status and has become part of everyday work life.
 As such the powers at be had to figure out a way of regulating it.

 Why are trivial benefits so popular?